 It announced the general availability of multi-channel recognition enabling Speech-to-Text API distinction between multiple audio channels, which would come in handy in situations involving multiple people.

-Last year, Google had produced beta-accessible premium models for video and enhanced phone, which has now been made available generally.
+Last year, Google produced beta-accessible premium models for video and enhanced phone, which are now generally available.
 Data logging for premium-services customers in order to share usage data was made use of by Google to improve its video and phone models.

 Through these updates, developers would benefit in building intelligent voice applications that can reach a wider audience along with providing greater efficiency and functionality.